 SchooLinks is a comprehensive career & college platform that students can access in Classlink.
 Students can take a variety of assessments, research careers, search for colleges, and discover motivations for life after high school.

-A variety of factors may go into creating a college list: location, major, size of institution, affiliation (religious, military, etc.), prestige, career opportunities, school spirit, cost, etc. Here are a few great resources to assist students in determining what they are looking for.
+With thousands of colleges in the US, students need help determing what is important to them in a college: location, major, size of institution, affiliation (religious, military, etc.), prestige, career opportunities, school spirit, cost, etc. These resources will assist students in determining what they are looking for.

 Steven Antonoff's College Match

-While students can search for colleges in SchooLinks and see their profiles of majors, activities, etc., CollegeBoard's Big Future hosts a great college search tool.
-Students can use filters to find colleges based on region, major, size, etc.
+CollegeBoard's Big Future hosts a great college search tool.
+Students can use filters to find colleges based on region, major, size, etc. This is a great place to start building a college list based on factors the student wants in a college.
+Access College Student Reviews here.

 (Note: This requires a Google Account in order to access this Google Sheet.)

-Go to the college's website and sign up for an official tour under the admissions section.
-We highly recommend signing up for an official college tour.
+Go to the college's admission website and sign up for an official tour under the admissions section.
+We highly recommend signing up for an official college tour and not just driving through a campus.
 Learn more about how to best prepare for your visit.
-Be sure to engage and do more than just drive through.
 Can't visit a campus in person?
 Consider a virtual tour!

 Students interested in military service can pursue ROTC programs in college and/or explore U.S. service academies.
 The U.S. service academy application process starts in 11th grade.
 ROTC scholarships generally open up for students to apply to in the summer after 11th grade.
 Search for colleges with ROTC programs here.
 Learn more about Service Academics on the Enlist tab above for more information.

-Four-year college offer Bachelor degree's that including a breadth of curriculum (often called general education) and a depth of curriculum of their choice (called a major).
+Four-year college offers Bachelor degree's that include a breadth of curriculum (often called general education) and a depth of curriculum of their choice (called a major).

 SAT and ACT are designed for 2nd semester juniors.
 Some colleges may require for special programs or scholarships.
 SAT and ACT have published a concordance table to better see the relationship between scores.